bryanboyer/lullablock/README.md

 # 🤫🔊 Lullablock

 Pink noise machine for baby Fred and other humans, with physical interface and simple web app.
+Plays an audio file on loop until a timer runs out and that's all it does.

 ![alt text](https://github.com/bryanboyer/lullablock/blob/master/3dprint/lullablock_build.jpg?raw=true)

+Package includes 3dprint for the case and code to run everything on a Raspberry Pi Zero W. This could (should?) have been done on an Arduino, but Fred can't tell the difference.

 # 🔧 Build Instructions